Skip to main content

 vivid/stasis was developed by Team Vividstasis.

-vivid/stasis is a single player game.
+vivid/stasis is a single player game with multiplayer support.